hypo69/hypo/pytest/gemini/src/suppliers/ebay/shop.md

 import pytest
 import hypotez.src.suppliers.ebay.shop as ebay_shop

-# No functions or classes are defined in the provided code, so no tests can be written.
+# No functions or classes are defined in the provided code.
-# Returning an empty test suite.
+# Therefore, no tests can be written.
+A placeholder test is included
+# to demonstrate the structure if the code contained functions.

-def test_empty_module():
+def test_empty_code_placeholder():
     """
-    Checks that no functions or classes are defined in the module, and therefore no tests can be written.
+    Test case for a module with no defined functions.
     """
+    # This test checks if the module imports successfully and nothing errors.
-    assert True
+    assert ebay_shop.MODE == 'dev'
 ```